Donald McGuire (Jesuit): Abuse and convictions

 In the early 2000s, several lawsuits were filed against McGuire and his superiors by his alleged victims or their families.
 The lawsuits prompted a criminal investigation, leading to criminal charges filed by District Attorney Phil Koss in Walworth County, Wisconsin.
 McGuire was convicted after a jury trial in 2006 of five felonies related to the sexual assault of two Loyola Academy students that occurred in the 1960s.
 He was sentenced to seven years in prison followed by twenty years of probation.
 In 2009, while appealing that conviction, he was convicted on federal charges that he molested another boy on trips to Austria and Switzerland, leading to a 25-year prison term.
 His Wisconsin conviction was upheld on appeal by the state's Supreme Court in 2010.

-In 2012, the Chicago Jesuit official who had received Mother Teresa's letter in 1994, the Reverend Bradley M. Schaeffer, issued a statement apologizing for his failings, stating, "I deeply regret that my actions were not enough to prevent him from engaging in these horrific crimes".
+In 2012, the Chicago Jesuit official who had received Mother Teresa's letter in 1994, Fr Bradley M. Schaeffer, issued a statement apologizing for his failings, stating, "I deeply regret that my actions were not enough to prevent him from engaging in these horrific crimes".
 Documents supporting claims that the Chicago Province of the Jesuits concealed McGuire's crimes over forty years contributed in the order paying $19.6 million in 2013 to settle lawsuits brought by six sexual abuse victims.
 A further lawsuit was filed in 2019 against the Jesuits alleging that it failed to remove him from his post when it should have.